-- Must be a minimum of 16 years of age as of January 1st of the competitive year. - Must have successfully completed a minimum 2 years judging as an active Levels 1-5 judge. - Complete a successful assessment as a Compulsory Judge.
+- Must be a minimum of 16 years of age as of January 1st of the competitive year. - Must have successfully completed a minimum of 2 years as an active Level 6/7 judge. - Complete a successful assessment as a Level 7 judge.